 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the M50 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PL7 relies on live view and the rear LCD for framing.
 That said, the E-PL7 can be equipped with an optional viewfinder – the VF-4.
 The adjacent table lists some of the other core features of the Canon M50 and Olympus E-PL7 along with similar information for a selection of comparators.

 |Canon M6 Mark II||optional||n||3.0||1040||tilting||Y||1/4000s||14.0||Y||n|

 One difference between the cameras concerns the presence of an on-board flash.
 The M50 has one, while the E-PL7 does not.
 While the built-in flash of the M50 is not very powerful, it can at times be useful as a fill-in light.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

-The Olympus E-PL7 has an intervalometer built-in.
+The Canon M50 and the Olympus E-PL7 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.